barrettrees/barrettrees.github.io/CV.md

 - Math and SAT Instructor for Sylvan Learning Center (12/04-5/05)
 - Technology Docent for Burlingame Public Library (9/98-6/00)

-### Professional Experience
+## Professional Memberships
-- Research Assistant, Human Factors 			 Moffett Field, CA 8/06-4/12
-- NASA Ames Research Center / San Jose State University Research Foundation
+- Student Member of the Cognitive Science Society
+- Associate Member of Sigma Xi, Scientific Research Society
+- Member of the Honor Society Phi Kappa Phi